derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide300.md

   ![](images/300/4.png)

-- Scroll down to **line 52**.
-This is the REST endpoint that should return only tweets that match a given search term, but it's commented out.
-Delete the comments on **line 48** and **line 64** to enable this function.
+- Scroll down to **line 54**.
+This is the REST endpoint that should return only tweets that match a given search term, but it's not working.
+Delete **line 57** to fix the bug that is breaking this feature.

   ![](images/300/5.png)